-Information regarding charges can be obtained from ISS Facility Service Sverige AB.
+Information regarding charges can be obtained from SJ AB Depåproduktion.
 See Section 7.3.4.6 and Annex 1 A.

-Some of these have a higher security level, which includes area protection and emergency plan.
-For these marshalling yards there are requirements of completed training.
-Contact the Swedish Transport Administration for more information about the training, see Annex 1 A.

-More information on emergency plans is available on the Swedish Transport Administration's website, Enter nödlägesplan (emergency status plan) in the box headed Dokumenttitel (Title of document).
+All of the marshalling yards have an established emergency status plan where some have a higher security level, which also includes area protection.
+For marshalling yards with an established emergency status plan, there are requirements of completed emergency training.
+For more information on the training, contact the Swedish Transport Administration, see Annex 1 A. For more information on which marshalling yards have an emergency status plan, and more information on emergency status plans, see the Swedish Transport Administration's website, Enter nödlägesplan (emergency status plan) in the box headed Dokumenttitel (Title of document).